c-sanders/Quaternion/README.md

 Quaternions are an example of a mathematical structure.
 Other, well known examples of mathematical structures include complex numbers, vectors, and matrices - to name just a few.
 You might recall that complex numbers are comprised of two parts - one real part and one imaginary part.
-Quaternions are a bit like complex numbers, but rather than being comprised of two parts, they are instead comprised of four - one real part and three imaginary parts.
+Quaternions are just like complex numbers, but rather than being comprised of two parts, they are instead comprised of four - one real part and three imaginary parts.
 When we say "real part" in the context of complex numbers and quaternions, what we actually mean is a real number.
 Similarly, when we say "imaginary part" in this same context, what we actually mean is an imaginary number.